hunterbeezley/newRelic/scripts and solutions/userDeleteOneMonth/README.md

 - **A USER KEY WITH PERMISSIONS TO DELETE ANY USER WILL BE REQUIRED** -- If you do not have these permissions, this script is not for you :)
 - **BACKUP FIRST** - While a rollback is not possible, having an export of user Id's prior to deletion is a good idea for auditing.

 **If you're unsure whether you need this tool, you probably don't.
-Manual deletion is safer for small batches.**
+It was created for a very specific use-case to clean up hundreds of old user-records.
+In almost all other cases, manual deletion is safer and easier.**

 ---